 One observation I noticed so far is that the biggest aircraft that operates to Taipei Songshan Airport is the Airbus A330-300, the rest of the aircraft type is smaller.
-As far as I know, there isn't any 777 flights to this airport, don't think the gates are big enough to cater this aircraft type.
+As far as I know, there aren't any 777 flights to this airport, don't think the gates are big enough to cater to this aircraft type.
 I may be wrong though!

 My boarding pass: I was disappointed with it as I was expecting something nicer than this.

 During check-in, I was told by the counter that there was a possibility that my flight could be delayed or cancelled due to a typhoon along the path of the route.
-Luckily for me, looking at the sign board, there wasn't any delay.
+Luckily for me, looking at the signboard, there wasn't any delay.
 The flight arrived on time and departed on time, I was just glad to be finally flying on this aircraft.
 The last time I was on board the Boeing 787 was on N787BX at the Singapore Air Show in 2012.

 Quite a number of international flights departing around the same time as my flight.

 Useful for those without internet access or laptop.